 Sensitive environment variables provide an extra layer of security for sensitive values like API keys and passwords.To mark a variable as sensitive, toggle the lock icon when creating or editing the variable.

 Your sensitive values are encrypted immediately when saved.
-Only your running installation can decrypt and use these values.Zero-Knowledge Design
+Only your running installation can decrypt and use these values.Zero-knowledge design

 The encrypted values are stored only on your installation.
-Not even Ryvn’s system can decrypt them, and they’re never displayed in the dashboard.Value Updates
+Not even Ryvn’s system can decrypt them, and they’re never displayed in the dashboard.Value updates

 When you update a sensitive value, Ryvn ensures the change is processed reliably and atomically.
 The new value is securely encrypted and deployed to your installation, while the old value is securely destroyed in the process.
 This synchronous update process guarantees that your installation always has access to the correct secret values without any risk of race conditions or inconsistencies.Variable Groups